JPvRiel/personal_ca_code_sign_tls/README.md

 The above cert has the right key and extended key ussage attributes set for TLS sever and client authentication as well as code signing.

-This can be improted into the local NSS database used by chrome.
+This can be imported into the local NSS database used by chrome.

 ```bash
 certutil -d sql:$HOME/.pki/nssdb -A -t 'CT,c,c' -n personal_self_signed -i $HOSTNAME.cert.pem